sportngin/sync_client/README.md

 ```

-Resque is used for publishing to ensure eventual delivery if the message queue does not respond.
+A priority is used for publishing to ensure eventual delivery if the message queue does not respond.
+Supported priority queues include Delayed Job and Resque.

 Run the message queue poller: